MagRelo/signingDemo/README.md

 # Digital Signature Demo

-This repo is a collection of demonstrations of uses of digital signatures insead of email/password logins.
+This repo is a collection of demonstrations of uses of digital signatures instead of email/password logins.

 Demos:
 1. Signed messages